 Copyright © 2013 Audubon Nature Institute P.O.
 Box 4327 New Orleans, LA 70178 (504) 861-2537 firstname.lastname@example.org

-Audubon's sea otter enrichment program, designed specifically for Buck and Emma, includes a wide range of toys, treats and daily training.
-The training program is particularly important because it increases the bond between the animals and the husbandry staff, provides mental exercises, and enables the animals to participate in their own health care.
-The training sessions are positive and fun so health care becomes stress-free as the otters come willingly when it's time for weigh-ins and check-ups.
+At Audubon Aquarium of the Americas, the sea otter custom-made habitat offers a 25,000-gallon exhibit with two swimming pools at different depths, rock nooks and a large behind-the-scenes area.
+Audubon's customized sea otter enrichment program includes a wide range of toys, treats and daily training.
+The training program is particularly important because it increases the bond between the animal and the husbandry staff, provides mental exercises, and enables the animals to participate in their own health care.
+The training sessions are positive and fun so health care becomes stress-free when the otters come willingly for weigh-ins and check-ups.

 Sea otters have a very high metabolism ranking them among nature's most voracious consumers.
 They eat an amazing 20 to 30 percent of their body weight each day and their pricey seaside menu includes shrimp, crabs, squid, clams, mussels and other invertebrates.
 Because their diet includes so many shelled animals sea otters have become the only animals besides birds, man and a few other primates that use tools (they wield rocks or shells to break open their prey).

 Ironically, the sea otter's fur is its most important survival adaptation and the reason it is now an endangered animal.
 In the 18th- and 19th-centuries these animals were hunted for their pelts to near extinction.
 Through conservation efforts, their numbers have grown but they are once again facing a decrease in population due to diseases, pollutants, low food availability, kelp harvesting and net entrapment.
 Protected by the federal Endangered Species Act, the Southern sea otter's range, which once spanned from Japan to Baja California is now limited to the Central California coast.
-Buck and Emma are also under the protection of the U.S. Fish and Wildlife Service, which has entrusted their care to Audubon Aquarium of the Americas.
+Emma, Mollie and Clara are also under the protection of the U.S. Fish and Wildlife Service, which has entrusted their care to Audubon Aquarium of the Americas.

 Aquarium Visitor Info

-7 days a week | 10am - 5pm
+Tue - Sun | 10am - 5pm

-$22.50 Adult Admission
+$24.95 Adult Admission

-$16.00 Child (2 -12) Admission
+$18.95 Child (2 -12) Admission

-$17.00 Senior (65+) Admission
+$18.95 Senior (65+) Admission

 Free for Audubon Members